marcotiberio/tommasosperetta/README.md

 If you want to add new galleries for any project, first create a new folder at `assets/img/lightbox/` and name it according to your project or row (e.g. 'jeff_koons or 58').
 Add all your image files in there.

-Inside the `index.html` file, scroll to the bottom part where you find the Lightbox code (somewhere around line 2767).
+Now you need to adjust the Lightbox code (inside lightbox.js).
 For each new gallery, you will have to add a additional item to the `data` property.
 It it important to give your new gallery a new `id`, I used the row number as id.
 You can basically copy this bit for each new gallery, and add the image files to it.

 ```{
               "id": 40,